reneekxsu/FinalApp/README.md

 * User can create new account
 * User can view rental schedule
 * User can view available rentals close to them (feed)
-* User can post a photo of their car
+* User can post photos of their car
 * User can post reviews about their experiences
-* User can complete/receive transactions
-* User can change app settings
 * User can see reviews and cars in timeline feed; view "where to" if currently not in plan, otherwise show location suggestions (or random feed if latter not implemented)

 **Optional Nice-to-have Stories**